s-berner/angular-rpg/README.md

 	Verliert der Spieler seine Lebenspunkte ist das Spiel beendet.

 # to do for step #2
-- make enemies move
+- make enemies move ✅, adjust moving that it does not look this dumb, maybe make enemies walk to a target position? or pick a direction and walk it until obstructed
 - combat view

-# later
+# misc
 - make player also spawn randomly ✅
+- fix enemy stacking ✅
+- fix that enemies can walk onto the door ✅
+- add tree clusters as obstruction